MaastrichtU-IDS/fair-test/docs/usage.md

 ## 🦄 Deploy the API

+You can then run the metrics tests API using `uvicorn`.

+!!! example "Example"

-You can then run the metrics tests API on http://localhost:8000 using `uvicorn`.
-For example you can get started with the code provided in the  [`example`](https://github.com/MaastrichtU-IDS/fair-test/tree/main/example){:target="_blank"}  folder, go to this folder and install the requirements:
+	For example you can get started with the code provided in the  [`example` folder](https://github.com/MaastrichtU-IDS/fair-test/tree/main/example){:target="_blank"}, check the `example/README.md` for more options, such as deploying it with docker.

+Go to the FAIR metrics API folder, and install the requirements:

 ```bash
 cd example